Skip to main content

 • story

-The game's story is largely criticized for being non-existent, with many players noting a lack of narrative depth or backstory, even in promotional materials.
-While the quest system provides a structure for progression and engagement, some quests can feel tedious, and the overall narrative experience is minimal, leaving players hoping for future updates that might enhance the RPG elements and storytelling.
-Despite these shortcomings, the game offers a nostalgic vibe reminiscent of classic titles like Diablo, with potential for growth in its narrative and character development.
+The game's story is largely criticized for being non-existent, with players noting a lack of narrative depth both in-game and in promotional materials.
+While the quest system offers engaging gameplay and progression, some quests can feel tedious, and the overall story experience is minimal, leaving players hoping for future updates that might enhance the narrative elements.
+Despite the absence of a compelling story, the game captures a nostalgic vibe reminiscent of classic titles like Diablo, with a focus on quest-driven gameplay.

 • “I think Halls of Torment could actually become a great game if the devs go more in depth with the RPG elements and include stuff like dungeons, skill trees for characters, and possibly story progress.”